nassir1976/city_explorer_api/README.md

 # city_explorer_api.
 # lab-06-Backend

+# Project Name
 # city_explorer_api.
-Author: Nassir Abegaz Version:
+Author: Nassir Abegaz

-Overview
+## Overview
-what this application is and why you are building it, beyond the fact that it's an assignment for this class.

 This application about providing information(data) for the client when its requested(search) and the data a the first time will go to place contain the data by using json file .

-Getting Started
+## Getting Started
-creating Repo creating server.js find .

-Architecture
-to built this apps i used

-dotenv
-express
- cors
-Change Log
-Number and name of feature: 2_ location and weather API
+future one
+TO creatining repo .

-Estimate of time needed to complete: 4HOURS_
+Estimate of time needed to complete: 1HOURS_

-Start time: _8PM ____
+Start time: 8:30pm ____

+Finish time: 9:30_____

+Actual time needed to complete: 1hr

+feature two
+ retrive location DATA FROM Json file
+Estimate of time needed to complete: 2HOURS_

+Start time: 10:00am

-Finish time: _____
+Finish time: 12:00pm _____

-Actual time needed to complete: 5 HOURS___
+Actual time needed to complete: 2hr

+feature three
+ retrive weather DATA FROM Json file
+Estimate of time needed to complete: 2HOURS_

+Start time: 3pm

+Finish time: 6:10pm

+Actual time needed to complete:3:10hrs

+## Architecture
+install dependencies(cors, express,dotenv).
+install npm init .
+## Change Log
+12-28-2020 10:20pm - Application now has a fully-functional express server, with a GET route for the location and weather information works .

+## Credits and Collaborations

+  Nicholas Ryan(TA'S)